Housing and Transportation Connection

 - 57% of residents over the age of 40 are in favor of residential development compared to 70% of those between the ages of 18 and 39 (Bay Area Council).

 The California state senate and assembly passed bills in 2016 that enhance the viability of secondary housing units or accessory dwelling units (ADU).
 Increasing housing density in areas that are already developed is preferable to “greenfield development,” which requires costly infrastructure.
-The County Planning and Building Department confirms that permits for secondary units have increased in recent years and a recent poll indicates that 32% of San Mateo County homeowners would consider building an ADU on their property (Bay Area Council).
+The County Planning and Building Department confirms that permits for secondary units have increased in recent years.
+A recent poll indicates that 32% of San Mateo County homeowners would consider building an ADU on their property (Bay Area Council).

 - California’s property tax is capped at 1% of the purchase price, and the assessed price of the property thereafter.
 As a result, similar properties may have significantly different property tax rates.